DanielFDA/sei-project-3/README.md

   }
 ```

-was designed to take two props, a name and a boolean.
+It was designed to take two props, a name and a boolean.
 It was tasked with grabbing whatever was passed as nombre (name) and checking which case it matched in order to change the correct state.

-It worked in conjunction with this other function
+It worked in conjunction with this other function.

 ```js
   const handleValidation = (event) => {